Adrlloyd/grapely-project/README.md

 - Log in / Sign up: Create or access your account
 - Bottle icon: Return to Home Page
 - Grapely logo: Return to Wine Region selection
-- Seach bar: Start directly for a specific wine bottle
+- Search bar: Start directly for a specific wine bottle

 **1 - Home Page**
 - Globe button: Begin selecting a wine by country and preferences